bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 -	What is it good for?
 -	Where are resources where I can learn more? (because the shell is awesome)

+### Open the Virtual Machine

+In order to avoid any operating system issues and to make sure we are all working on the same data, we will use a virtual machine.
+We asked you to install VirtualBox on your computer and a to download a machine image.
+If you have not already done so, please open VirtualBox and import that machine image.
+If you did *not* download the machine image prior to this class, please put up a *red* sticky note so that some one can bring you a flash drive with the image.

 ## What is the shell?

 The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.